Back

 Viewtracker – Analytics for Confluence’s Space Report is where you can find top-performing Confluence pages within a space.

-All Confluence users can access Viewtracker – Analytics for Confluence’s Content Report to see how a single page is faring among your readers.
-The app displays the view count of each Confluence page right next to the page’s breadcrumbs.
-You’ll be able to review the Confluence page statistics below:
+To see how a single page performs with your readers, all Confluence users can access Viewtracker – Analytics for Confluence’s Content Report.
+The app displays the number of views for each Confluence page right next to the page’s breadcrumbs.
+You’ll be able to view the Confluence page statistics below:

-If a page has a low view count, it may not appear in search results adequately.
-Or maybe the page title is not enticing or clear enough for your readers.
-Consider optimizing the page title and the information discoverability in your Confluence space.
+If a page has a low number of views, it may not be getting enough exposure in the search results.
+Or maybe the page title is not compelling or clear enough for your readers.
+Consider optimizing the page title and the discoverability of information in your Confluence space.

 Ensure content freshness on Confluence